Yumi's Cells (webtoon): Web novel

-Drama
+Television series

-A live-action drama, titled Yumi's Cells, was released on September 17, 2021 in South Korea.
-On September 8, 2021, TVING announced that the drama had sold broadcast rights in more than 160 countries around the world, including Europe, North America and Southeast Asia.
+A live-action drama, titled Yumi's Cells, was released on September 17, 2021, in South Korea.
+On September 8, 2021, TVING announced that the drama had sold broadcast rights in more than 160 countries around the world, including Europe, North America, and Southeast Asia.

-Animation
+Film

-An animation series titled Yumi's Cells will be released in 2022 in South Korea.
+The animated film titled Yumi's Cells: The Movie was released on April 3, 2024, in South Korea.